-Based on the number of shares of Office Depot common stock outstanding as of [-], 2015, and the number of shares of Staples common stock outstanding as of [-], 2015, it is expected that, immediately after completion of the merger, former Office Depot stockholders will own approximately [-]% of the outstanding shares of

-Staples common stock.
+Based on the number of shares of Office Depot common stock outstanding as of May 13, 2015 (which does not account for shares that may become issuable under equity awards), and the number of shares of Staples common stock outstanding as of May 13, 2015, it is expected that, immediately after completion of the merger, former Office Depot stockholders will own approximately 15.8% of the outstanding shares of Staples common stock.
 Consequently, former Office Depot stockholders will have less influence over the management and policies of Staples than they currently have over the management and policies of Office Depot.